 The Academy provides on-premise studios for each student during their course of study.
-The open-design studio arrangement is designed to promote the exchange of ideas and thinking across disciplines.
+The open-design studio arrangement is designed to promote the exchange of ideas

 LEARNING RESOURCES

 The Academy provides students with access to a wide range of resources to enhance their research methods and studio practice.